ibm-cloud-docs/direct-link/cloud-exchange-automation.md

 # Step-by-step: Order an IBM Cloud Direct Link Exchange

-This page tells you how to order the IBM Cloud Direct Link Exchange service.
+This page tells you how to order the {{site.data.keyword.cloud}} Direct Link Exchange service.
 If the IBM Cloud Direct Link order is for the Equinix Cloud Exchange, the service provisioning is fully automated, which means that you can place an order for an IBM Cloud Direct Link connection (Equinix) without opening an IBM support ticket.

 **(Note: Automation capabilities currently are limited to the Equinix Cloud Exchange.
 In subsequent releases, automation will be enabled for other providers.)**